 Concrete failure modes I have seen on real client stores:

 - Variant dropdown stops at the 250th variant.
 Apparel store with 14 sizes by 38 colors by 4 fits hits 2,128 variants.
-Customers see 250 in the dropdown.
-The other 1,878 are inaccessible from the storefront.
+Customers see 250 in the dropdown; the other 1,878 are unreachable from the storefront.

 - Price range badge is wrong.
 B2B catalog with tiered pricing per quantity break loops

-window.product.variantsget whatever Shopify serialized into the JSON-LD or product JSON.
-If the theme used Liquid to build that JSON, the app sees 250 variants.
+window.product.variantsget whatever Shopify serialized.
+If the theme built that JSON from Liquid, the app sees 250 variants.
 If the theme used the Storefront API, the app sees all of them.
-Inconsistent app behavior across PDPs is a strong signal you have a Liquid-source-of-truth problem.
+Inconsistent app behavior across PDPs is the tell.

 The Admin order flow keeps working because that uses the Admin API.
 Drafts, manual orders, POS, and B2B price lists all see the full variant set.
-The bug is storefront-only, which is exactly what makes it hard to diagnose: the merchant tells you a customer cannot order a variant, you check Admin, the variant is there with stock, and the theme code reads correct.
+The bug is storefront-only, which is exactly what makes it hard to diagnose.

 Fix 1: Paginated Storefront API call from theme JS